eliaSchenker/eslint-plugin/README.md

 - eslint-plugin-tailwindcss
 - typescript-eslint

-The plugin's recommended rulesets are extended with opinionated additional configurations.
+The plugins' recommended rulesets are extended with opinionated additional configurations.

 ## Example Setup: Nuxt